MicroEJ/docs/ApplicationDeveloperGuide/characterEncoding.rst

 Set Encoding in MicroEJ SDK Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The defaut encoding for consoles is `UTF-8`.
+The default encoding for consoles is `UTF-8`.
 If your application prints non-ASCII characters, they may not be displayed properly.

 The encoding used by a console for a given application can be set in the application launch options: :guilabel:`Run` > :guilabel:`Run Configurations...`, and then :guilabel:`Common` tab > :guilabel:`Encoding` radio buttons.

 .. figure:: images/eclipse_encoding.png
-      :alt: Ecoding Selection in Eclipse
+      :alt: Encoding Selection in Eclipse
       :align: center
       :width: 786px
       :height: 633px